nicholaschan23/robofleet_client_docker/README.md

 This Docker is for the [Robofleet Client](https://github.com/UTNuclearRobotics/robofleet_client) repository.
-Follow that repository's intructions to create a `robofleet_client_ws` directory.
+Follow that repository's intructions to create a `robofleet_client_ws` directory (a volume is created to mirror this directory inside the container).